Explore Animal Adaptations

 In this video, you will be guided to make observations of three different animals and their adaptations for survival.
 Even the youngest learners will gain confidence in their ability to identify the adaptations of the three featured animals — right whale, clouded leopard, and barred owl — and to predict what habitat each animal lives in based on those adaptations.

-This video is designed for students in grades K-2.
+This video is designed for students in grades K to 2.
 After watching this video you will be able to:

 - Identify physical adaptations of the right whale, clouded leopard, and barred owl